mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Markers to a Map.md

 The **MGLSymbolStyleLayer** class is the style layer class responsible for displaying the source’s point features as icons and labels.
 You can use custom images as icons and also combine text labels, placing them exactly where you specify.
 You can also dynamically change the symbol’s styling properties based on any attributes your source data contains.

 Still undecided on which approach will work best for your use case?
-Reach out to our support team.
+[Reach out to our support team](https://www.mapbox.com/contact/).

-Mapbox offers a few different ways to add points to a map, each with different tradeoffs.
-See the table below for a summary of the different approaches:
+See the table below for a summary of APIs that can be used to add markers to a map:

 ✅ Recommended